Storm tracker: Follow Nicole’s path

-Nicole is moving northwest toward the eastern coasts of Florida and Georgia with maximum sustained winds of 45 mph.
-As of Monday morning, National Hurricane Center projections had Nicole strengthening to a hurricane intensity as it approaches the region Wednesday night, bringing heavy rainfall across the Florida Peninsula Wednesday night and Thursday.
+Nicole is moving west toward the eastern coasts of Florida and Georgia with maximum sustained winds of 50 mph.
+As of Tuesday morning, National Hurricane Center projections have Nicole strengthening to hurricane intensity as it approaches the region Wednesday night.
+Tropical storm conditions are expected in areas of Florida and Georgia starting early Wednesday.

 Florida’s east coast is under hurricane watch.